 - Tell you who it has been, or will be, shared with

 - Let you know whether any automated decision-making is being applied to the data, and any consequences of this

 - Give you a copy of the information in an intelligible form

 Individuals also have the right for their personal information to be transmitted electronically to another organisation in certain circumstances.

-If you would like to make a request please contact our data protection officer.
+If you would like to make a request please contact the school.

 Parents/Carers also have a legal right to access to their child’s educational record.
-To request access, please contact our data protection officer.
+To request access, please contact the school.